HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/index.md

 In this investigation, the key performance indicators are the number of concurrent users, the average response time, and throughput.
 These metrics serve as benchmarks for evaluating the performance of a small, medium and large DX configurations, providing insights into the system's ability to handle specific loads.
 This sizing guidance shows how strategic changes can lead to significant improvements in performance.

 The sizing tests examined rendering scenarios for Web Content Manager (WCM), portlets, and Digital Asset Management (DAM).
 The tests were facilitated by a rendering setup deployed on AWS/Native-Kubernetes (Kubernetes installed directly in Amazon EC2 instances).
 This guide presents a comprehensive overview of the findings, offering guidance for organizations seeking to optimize their DX platforms for peak performance.

+## Definition of terms

+- In Apache JMeter, concurrent users refer to the number of virtual users that are actively making requests to the server at the same time during a performance test.
+These users simulate real-world load on the application to measure its performance under various conditions.

+- The ramp-up period determines how quickly the concurrent users are introduced into the system.
+Example: If you have 100 users with a 10-second ramp-up, JMeter will add 10 users per second, reaching 100 users in 10 seconds.

+- OpenLDAP is an open-source implementation of LDAP (Lightweight Directory Access Protocol)

 ## Methodology